-Effective June 1, 2018, in order for a service to be considered for payment under the "incident to" billing policy, the modifier SA must be appended to the CPT code.
+In order for a service to be considered for payment under the "incident to" billing policy, the modifier SA must be appended to the CPT code.
 Only claims with the required SA modifier, will be considered eligible for "incident to" billing.